FartLabs/jsonx_docs/docs/03_jsx/00_index.md

 write HTML-like code in JavaScript.
 JSX code is transformed into standard JavaScript through transpilation.

+## Transpilation

+Here is some JSX code that renders a simple greeting message in HTML:

 ```tsx
 function Greeting(props: { name: string }) {
   return (